eriksjolund/find-the-nearest-runestone-in-sweden/README.md

 1. Go to https://app.raa.se/open/fornsok/
 2. Zoom into the map to the location where you are located (assuming you are now in Sweden).
 3. Click _SÖK_ in the upper right corner.
-3. Click _Sök lämning_
+4. Click _Sök lämning_
-4. Click _rita geografiskt område_
+5. Click _rita geografiskt område_
-5. If a popup message with the text _Zooma in mer i kartan för att aktivera ritfunktionen_ appears, you need to zoom in more.
+6. If a popup message with the text _Zooma in mer i kartan för att aktivera ritfunktionen_ appears, you need to zoom in more.
-6. The left side menu now disappears.
+7. The left side menu now disappears.
 Under the mouse pointer you will see a black circle.
 Move the mouse pointer and click the corners of a polygon, that will be defining the area where you want to search for runestones.
 Click again the starting point (the first polygon corner).
 Now the green button _KLAR_ gets enabled.
 Click the green button _KLAR_.
-7. The left side menu reappaers.
+The left side menu now reappaers.
 8. In the drop-down list _Filtrera på kategori_, choose _Ristningar, hällmålningar och minnesmärken_.
 9. In the drop-down list _Lämningstyp_, choose _Runristning_.
 10. In the drop-down list _Egenskaper_, choose _Belägenhet: Runsten_.